Atmosera-CoPilot-Dev/syniti-050825/intro/prompts.md

 1)
 ```
-I need to learn concurrent sequential processing in Go.
-Provide a list of scenarios I could use in preparation of implementing a task scheduler in Go.
+Provide a list of scenarios where concurrent programming is useful in Go.
+Include small code snippets to illustrate each scenario.
 ```

 2)